Anchorsify/Anchorsify.github.io/_projects/Combo.md

 - Special: Finisher
 - Combo Bonus: +3 Stun, +1 to target's Stamina penalty, +1d20 damage

-Effects: This has an additional feature if used against an opponent who was performing handseals.
-If the total Stun from Solar Agitation is greater than the Speed of their Perform Handseals action, the victim automatically Aborts their Perform Handseals action (as if they had failed the Chakra Control roll against the attack's damage dealt), and must make a Chakra Exhaustion roll against the technique aborted.
+Effects: This has an additional feature if used against an opponent who was performing handseals: If the total Stun from Solar Agitation is greater than the Speed of their Perform Handseals action, the victim automatically Aborts their Perform Handseals action (as if they had failed the Chakra Control roll against the attack's damage dealt), and must make a Chakra Exhaustion roll against the technique aborted.

 #### --( Senkagami no Jutsu - God of War Technique )--
 The greatest of hand-to-hand combatants are able to dispatch enemies one after another in the midst of battle, their momentum never lagging, their blows not showing the slightest hint of hesitation.